Subhransupanda2000/daily-work-update/cd/readme.md

 * Token classification: In this stage, the lexer determines the type of each token.
 For example, in a programming language, the lexer might classify keywords, identifiers, operators, and punctuation symbols as separate token types.
 * Token validation: In this stage, the lexer checks that each token is valid according to the rules of the programming language.
 For example, it might check that a variable name is a valid identifier, or that an operator has the correct syntax.
 * Output generation: In this final stage, the lexer generates the output of the lexical analysis process, which is typically a list of tokens.
 This list of tokens can then be passed to the next stage of compilation or interpretation.
+  # Advantages
+* Efficiency: Lexical analysis improves the efficiency of the parsing process because it breaks down the input into smaller, more manageable chunks.
+This allows the parser to focus on the structure of the code, rather than the individual characters.

+* Flexibility: Lexical analysis allows for the use of keywords and reserved words in programming languages.
+This makes it easier to create new programming languages and to modify existing ones.

+* Error Detection: The lexical analyzer can detect errors such as misspelled words, missing semicolons, and undefined variables.
+This can save a lot of time in the debugging process.

+* Code Optimization: Lexical analysis can help optimize code by identifying common patterns and replacing them with more efficient code.
+This can improve the performance of the program.

+# Disadvantages:
+Complexity: Lexical analysis can be complex and require a lot of computational power.
+This can make it difficult to implement in some programming languages.

+* Limited Error Detection: While lexical analysis can detect certain types of errors, it cannot detect all errors.
+For example, it may not be able to detect logic errors or type errors.

+* Increased Code Size: The addition of keywords and reserved words can increase the size of the code, making it more difficult to read and understand.

+* Reduced Flexibility: The use of keywords and reserved words can also reduce the flexibility of a programming language.
+It may not be possible to use certain words or phrases in a way that is intuitive to the programmer.

+* Below is previous year GATE question on Lexical analysis. https://www.geeksforgeeks.org/lexical-analysis-gq/ Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above